boyrazcan33/Calculator/README.md

 # Flutter Calculator App

 A simple calculator app built with Flutter that follows the MVC (Model-View-Controller) pattern.

+!!To avoid version problems check the app in Chrome( flutter run , 2 )

 ## Features